Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

 - Great Commission Stoles: All students who have participated in a CBU Summer of Service or International Service Project (SOS/ISP) are eligible to purchase a Great Commission Stole sold only at the campus store.

-- CBU Stoles: All graduates are eligible to purchase a CBU Stole sold only at the campus store.
+- CBU Stoles: All graduates are eligible to purchase a CBU Stole sold only through the campus store.

 Honors are awarded according to the following grade point average: